Soong Mei-ling: Allegations of corruption

 Throughout the 1930s and 1940s, Soong's family embezzled $20 million.
 During this period, the Nationalist Government's revenues were less than $30 million per year.
 One of the key reasons was that Soong Mei-ling ignored her family's involvement in corruption.
 The Soong family's eldest son, T.V.
 Soong, was the Chinese premier finance minister, and the eldest daughter, Soong Ai-ling, was the wife of Kung Hsiang-hsi, the wealthiest man in China.
 The second daughter, Soong Ching-ling, was the wife of Sun Yat-sen, China's founding father.
 The youngest daughter, Soong Mei-ling, married Chiang in 1927, and following the marriage, the two families became intimately connected, creating the "Soong dynasty" and the "Four Families".
 However, Soong was also credited for her campaign for women's rights in China, including her attempts to improve the education, culture, and social benefits of Chinese women.
 Critics have said that the "Four Families" monopolized the regime and looted it.
 The US sent considerable aid to the Nationalist government but soon realized the widespread corruption.
 Military supplies that were sent appeared on the black market.
 Large sums of money that had been transmitted through T. V. Soong, China's finance minister, soon disappeared.
 President Truman famously referred to the Nationalist leaders, "They're thieves, every damn one of them."
 He also said, "They stole $750 million out of the billions that we sent to Chiang.
-They stole it, and it's invested in real estate down in São Paolo and some right here in New York."
+They stole it, and it's invested in real estate down in São Paulo and some right here in New York."
 Soong Mei-ling and Soong Ai-ling lived luxurious lifestyles and held millions in property, clothes, art, and jewelry.
 Soong Ai-ling and Soong Mei-ling were also the two richest women in China.
 Despite living a luxurious life for almost her entire life, Soong Mei-ling left only a $120,000 inheritance, and the reason, according to her niece, was that she donated most of her wealth when she was still alive.

 During Chiang Ching-kuo's enforcement campaign in Shanghai after the war, Chiang Ching-kuo arrested her nephew David Kung and several employees of the Yangtze Development Corporation on allegations of holding foreign exchange.
 Mei-ling called Chiang Kai-shek to complain and also called Chiang Ching-Kuo directly.
 Kung was eventually freed after negotiations.